Scholarships and Grants below are available to new students beginning in the fall of 2018.

 Accepted students that meet eligibility criteria are invited to compete for additional Loras competitive scholarships at the fall or spring scholarship competition days.
 Eligibility for the fall day (November 18th, 2017) requires a minimum high school gpa of 3.5 and a minimum ACT composite score of 25.
 Eligibility for the spring day (February 18th, 2018) requires a minimum high school gpa of 3.0.
 Students are not allowed to compete in both days.
 Scholarships awarded through the fall competition range in value from $250 to three (3) full-tuition scholarships.
-Scholarships awarded through the spring competition range in value from $250 to $2500.
+Scholarships awarded through the spring competition range in value from $250 to full tuition.

 Eagle Scout or Gold Award